 What You'll Learn

-- Work with individuals, families, neighborhoods, organizations, regulatory bodies, conflicting social and ethnic groups, and even nations.
+- work with individuals, communities, organizations, regulatory bodies, conflicting social and ethnic groups, and even nations

 Beyond the Classroom